mkaplan9/city_guides/seattle.md

 Amazing bread bakery with good baguettes and savory pastries
 ### Milstead and Co
 Nice place to get some work done on a lazy Sunday.
 Fills up but can usually find a seat.
+### Miir
+Airy cafe with great coffee.
+Similar to Milstead.

 ## Live Music
 ### Conor Byrne